 On recovery, dogs eat well but regain weight slowly.
 Hepatic transaminase activities peak around day 14 of infection and then decline slowly.
 In ~25% of recovered dogs, bilateral corneal opacity develops 7–10 days after acute signs disappear and usually resolves spontaneously.
 In mild cases, transient corneal opacity may be the only sign of disease.

-It has long been thought that chronic hepatitis may develop in dogs that have low levels of passive antibody when exposed, although a recent PCR-based study failed to confirm this theory.
+It has long been thought that chronic hepatitis may develop in dogs that have low levels of passive antibody when exposed, although a recent PCR-based study did not confirm this theory.

 Endothelial damage results in “paint-brush” hemorrhages on the gastric serosa, lymph nodes, thymus, pancreas, and subcutaneous tissues.
 Hepatic cell necrosis produces a variegated color change in the liver, which may be normal in size or swollen.
 Histologically, there is centrilobular necrosis, with neutrophilic and monocytic infiltration, and hepatocellular intranuclear inclusions.
 The gallbladder wall is typically edematous and thickened; edema of the thymus may be found.
 Grayish white foci may be seen in the kidney cortex.

-Usually, the abrupt onset of illness and bleeding suggest ICH, although clinical evidence is not always sufficient to differentiate ICH from distemper (see Canine Distemper).
+Usually, the abrupt onset of illness and bleeding suggest ICH, although clinical evidence is not always sufficient to differentiate ICH from distemper ( see Canine Distemper Canine Distemper ).
 Definitive antemortem diagnosis is not required before institution of supportive care but can be pursued with commercially available ELISA, serologic, and PCR testing.
 PCR or restriction fragment length polymorphism is required to definitively distinguish CAV-1 from CAV-2, if clinically necessary.
 Postmortem gross changes in the liver and gallbladder are more conclusive, and diagnosis is confirmed by virus isolation, immunofluorescence, characteristic intranuclear inclusion bodies in the liver, or PCR or fluorescence in situ hybridization studies of infected tissue.

 Treatment is symptomatic and supportive.
 The goals of therapy are to limit secondary bacterial invasion, support fluid balance, and control hemorrhagic tendencies.
 Broad-spectrum antibiotics and intravenously administered balanced electrolyte solutions with 5% dextrose supplementation are indicated.
 Plasma or whole blood transfusions may be necessary in severely ill dogs.